-Dendrobium flowers, often seen at florists in bouquets, offer long-lasting blooms (they stay looking good for a month or more) in a wonderful array of colors from white to purple, pink, and even green.
+Dendrobium flowers, often seen at florists in bouquets, offer long-lasting blooms (they stay looking good for a month or more) in an array of colors from white to purple, pink, and even green.

 Sometimes called dancing lady orchids, oncidiums offer lots of colorful smallish flowers in clusters of 50 or more.
 They commonly appear in shades of yellow, purple, red, pink, and white, often with flamboyant, contrasting markings.

 How to Grow Them: Oncidium selections do best in medium to bright light.
-Water them weekly or every other week and feed them monthly in spring and summer with an orchid fertilizer.
-They do best in temperatures from 50 to 75F.
+Water them weekly or every other week and feed them monthly in spring and summer with orchid fertilizer.
+They do best in temperatures from 50 to 75°F.

-Here's a Hint: Some oncidium orchids are wonderfully fragrant -- watch for them to add an even more delightful note to your indoor garden.
+Test Garden Tip: Some oncidium orchids are wonderfully fragrant—watch for them to add an even more delightful note to your indoor garden.

-Here's a Hint: Cymbidium orchids flower best if given cool temperatures -- under 50F -- for a number of weeks, which is why they're usually in bloom in winter.
+Test Garden Tip: Cymbidium orchids flower best if given cool temperatures—under 50°F—for a number of weeks, which is why they're usually in bloom in winter.

-Perhaps the most distinct orchids, tropical lady's slippers offer big blooms composed of a hollow "pouch" backed by a sepal and two petals.
-Even better: Many lady's slippers orchids bear variegated foliage, so they look beautiful even when they're not flowering.
+Perhaps the most distinct orchids, tropical lady's slipper offers big blooms composed of a hollow "pouch" backed by a sepal and two petals.
+Even better: Many lady's slippers orchids have variegated foliage, so they look beautiful when they're not flowering too.

-How to Grow Them: Lady's slippers (Paphiopedilium) grow well in low, medium, or bright light.
-Water them roughly once a week, and feed them monthly in spring and summer with an orchid fertilizer.
-They do best in temperatures from 50 to 70F.
+How to Grow Them: Lady's slipper orchids (Paphiopedilium) grow well in low, medium, or bright light.
+Water about once a week, and feed them monthly in spring and summer with an orchid fertilizer.
+They will do best in temperatures from 50 to 70°F.

 How to Grow Them: Cattleya orchids do best in medium or bright light.
-Water them once a week or two, and feed them monthly in spring and summer with an orchid fertilizer to get the biggest blooms.
-They do best in temperatures from 50 to 70F.
+Water them once every week or two, and feed them monthly in spring and summer with an orchid fertilizer to get the biggest blooms.
+They do best in temperatures from 50 to 70°F.

 This beauty isn't usually grown for its flowers.
 Instead, it's the lovely purple foliage with pink stripes that attracts attention.
 The small white blooms, which appear in late summer or fall, are a cute accent to the leaves.

 How to Grow Them: Jewel orchid (Ludisia discolor) does best in low to medium light.
-As is the case with many other common orchids, let it dry out a bit between watering.
-This may mean giving it a dose of water only once a week or two.
-If you wish, feed it with an orchid fertilizer once a month.
-It does best in temperatures from 55 to 80F.
+Give it a drink once every week or two.
+If you want, feed it with an orchid fertilizer once a month.
+It does best in temperatures from 55 to 80°F.